DSamuelHodge/HR-RPPG-Swift/README.md

 **Advanced machine learning models**: Develop and incorporate more sophisticated machine learning models for improved heart rate estimation.
 **Integration with existing frameworks**: Integrate the code with popular iOS frameworks for seamless integration into existing applications.

-Sure, here is the documentation for the provided code:

 ## RPPG